Executive Director – Michael Chaitow

 He holds a Master of Public Policy from the Hertie School of Governance in Berlin, and a Master of International Law and Bachelor of Economics from the University of Sydney.
 He graduated high school from Masada College, Sydney.

 In the media:

-- July 2018: Interviewed on ABC News about Israel's Nation-State Law
+- July 2023: Interviewed on ABC The World about the 'Reasonableness Doctrine'

 Eve has worked with NIF Australia since 2020 focusing on developing our New Gen (20s and 30s) community.
 She has previously worked for the Sydney Alliance, engaging local communities in policy action on climate change and affordable and renewable power solutions.
 Eve holds a Bachelor of Political, Economic, and Social Science from the University of Sydney, and was an active member of Habonim Dror, including Sydney's 2017 Director.
 Eve is a board member of Emanuel Synagogue.

 Director of Programming – Max Korman

 Max has experience working in the Jewish community, as education coordinator at Stand Up and in the leadership of Habonim Dror.
 Max holds a Bachelor of Laws (Honours) and Bachelor of Arts from Monash University.